realitytracing/Reality-Tracing-WIP/human-foundations/prediction-abstraction-and-the-speed-of-reality.md

 - a system the size of the universe
 - operating at the same speed as the universe

-At that point, computation collapses into reality itself.
+At that point, computation resolves into reality itself.

 Prediction becomes indistinguishable from waiting.